Jennifer J. Sackett PohlenzJennifer Sackett Pohlenz Clark Hill

 Jennifer J. Sackett Pohlenz

 She represents local governments, private and publicly traded corporations, and individuals.
-Jennifer regularly advises clients concerning many of the environmental federal and state regulations and laws concerning land, air and water, such as CERCLA, RCRA, AHERA, NESHAP, the Illinois Environmental Protection Act, and Illinois Natural Area Preservation Act.
+Jennifer regularly advises clients concerning many of the environmental federal and state regulations and laws concerning land, air and water, such as CERCLA, RCRA, AHERA, NESHAP, the Illinois Environmental Protection Act, Illinois Public Utilities Act, and Illinois Natural Area Preservation Act.
 She has trial experience and understands the business decisions that are considered by clients in a well negotiated resolution.
 Jennifer also manages commercial litigation matters for her clients, such as breach of contract and foreclosure actions.

 Jennifer has received an "AV Preeminent" Peer Review Rating from Martindale-Hubbell, the highest possible rating for skill and professionalism as reported by other lawyers.